Hybrid Federated Learning: Algorithms and Implementation: Introduction

-{\bf Related work on HFL.} In HFL, a common algorithm is FedAvg~\cite{konevcny2016federated}, which adopts the computation-then-aggregation strategy, that is, the clients locally perform a few steps of model updates, and then the server aggregates the updated local models and averages them before sending the updated global model back.
+{\bf Related work on HFL.} In HFL, a common algorithm is FedAvg~\cite{konevcny2016federated}, which adopts the computation-then-aggregation strategy.
+The clients locally perform a few steps of model updates, and then the server aggregates the updated local models and averages them before sending the updated global model back.
 Beyond model communication, MIME~\cite{karimireddy2020mime} and SCAFFOLD~\cite{karimireddy2019scaffold} also send local gradients and other statics to the server to achieve better convergence.
-Furthermore, PNFM~\cite{yurochkin2019PFNM} and FedMA~\cite{wang2020fedMA} use a parameter matching based strategy in place of the model averaging step to get better global model performance, and they do not require the global model to have the same size as the local models.
+Furthermore, PNFM~\cite{yurochkin2019PFNM} and FedMA~\cite{wang2020fedMA} use a parameter-matching-based strategy in place of the model averaging step to get better global model performance, and they do not require the global model to have the same size as the local models.
 All HFL algorithms assume their data have the same size and format.

-{\bf Related work on VFL.} In VFL, the features and thus models are separated on different clients~\cite{hardy2017private, ma2019privacy, liu2019communication, chen2020vafl}.
-There are relatively few works on VFL.
+{\bf Related work on VFL.} In VFL, the features and thus the models are divided over different clients~\cite{hardy2017private, ma2019privacy, liu2019communication, chen2020vafl}.
+VFL has fewer results than HFL.
 Federated Block Coordinate Descent (FedBCD)~\cite{liu2019communication} uses a parallel BCD-like algorithm to optimize the local blocks and transmits essential information for the other clients to compute their local gradients.
 Vertical Asynchronous Federated Learning (VAFL)~\cite{chen2020vafl} assumes that the server holds the global inference model while local clients train the feature extractors that deal with the local features.

-{\bf Our contributions.} We summarize our main contributions as follows. \begin{noindlist} \item We propose a hybrid FL model that captures many key aspects of collaborative-learning scenarios, where neither the subject set nor the feature set is necessarily complete at a client.
-Such a formulation can be tailored to meet different requirements for specific hybrid FL models.
+{\bf Our contributions.} We summarize our main contributions as follows. \begin{noindlist} \item We propose a hybrid FL model that addresses many key needs of collaborative-learning scenarios, where neither the subject set nor the feature set is necessarily complete at any client.
+Such a formulation can be tailored to meet the requirements in different FL settings.
 To our knowledge, this is the first concrete hybrid FL model in the literature.

-\item We develop a convergent hybrid FL algorithm that enables knowledge transfer among clients, which at the same time {maintains data locality} and improves communication efficiency (by removing the sample synchronization requirement).
+\item We develop a convergent hybrid FL algorithm that enables knowledge transfer among clients.
+At the same time, our approach {maintains data locality} and improves communication efficiency by removing the requirement of sample synchronization .